Christine D. Esser

 Christine makes time to give back to the community on a national and local level.
 She has published numerous articles and presented at legal seminars on topics relating to her practice.
 She is an active member in several legal and community organizations.
-Christine currently serves on the National Diversity of Membership committee for the American Board of Trial Advocates, is a member of Board of Directors for the Wisconsin Association for Justice and serves on the board of Helping Hands Healing Hooves.
+Christine currently serves on the National Diversity of Membership committee for the American Board of Trial Advocates, is a member of Board of Directors for the Wisconsin Association for Justice, and serves locally on the board of Helping Hands Healing Hooves.
 She served on the National Board of Legal Specialty Certification Board of Examiners for three years.
 Christine has also held committee positions in the State Bar of Wisconsin, as well as the Milwaukee and Sheboygan County Bar Associations.
 For many years she served as a District Commissioner for a local chapter of the United States Pony Club and continues to be an active volunteer with Big Brother Big Sisters in Sheboygan.

 Christine received her J.D., magna cum laude, Order of the Coif, from Drake University Law School and received the William and Ellen Cooney Hoye Award from the law school faculty as the graduating senior who, in their opinion, demonstrated the greatest promise as an advocate, a public servant, and a practitioner.
 Prior to moving to Wisconsin and beginning her legal career, she served as a law clerk for Justice Marsha Ternus on the Iowa Supreme Court.
 When not in the office or courtroom, Christine’s interests include riding horses, reading, and gardening.